material-components/material-components-ios/contributing/releasing.md

     pod lib lint MaterialComponents.podspec --skip-tests

+If you find unexpected errors when running `pod lib lint`, this may be caused due to having multiple Xcode versions.
+Please try running this command before, and trying again:

+    launchctl remove com.apple.CoreSimulator.CoreSimulatorService || true

 CocoaPods publishes a directory of publicly available pods through its **trunk** service.
 Note: Ensure that you can [push the podspec](#publish-to-cocoapods) later by checking for `MaterialComponents` in your list of available `Pods` when you: